okta/okta-developer-docs/packages/@okta/vuepress-site/code/angular/okta_angular_auth_js/index.md

 ### `/protected`

-This route will be protected by the `OktaAuthGuard`, only permitting authenticated users with a valid `accessToken`.
+This route is protected by the `OktaAuthGuard`, only permitting authenticated users with a valid `accessToken`.

 Create a new component `src/app/protected.component.ts`: